denolib/deno-action/README.md

-# A action for Github to run Deno command line.
+# An action for Github to run Deno command line.

 ## Usage

-create `.github/main.workflow` in you project
+create `.github/main.workflow` in your project

 ```workflow
 workflow "Test" {